 Verification services shall be subject to the following requirements.

 (a) Notice of Verification Services.
-After the Executive Officer has provided a determination that the potential for a conflict of interest is acceptable as specified in section 95133(f) and that verification services may proceed, the verification body shall submit a notice of verification services to ARB.
-The verification body may begin verification services for the reporting entity after the notice is received by the Executive Officer, but must allow 14 days advance notice of the site visit unless an earlier date is approved by the Executive Officer in writing.
+After the Executive Officer has provided a determination that the potential for a conflict of interest is acceptable as specified in section 95133(f) and that verification services may proceed, the verification body shall submit a notice of verification services to CARB.
+The verification body may begin verification services for the reporting entity after the notice is received by the Executive Officer, but must allow ten days advance notice of the site visit unless an earlier date is approved by the Executive Officer in writing.
 In the event that the conflict of interest statement and the notice of verification services are submitted together, verification services cannot begin until ten days after the Executive Officer has deemed acceptable the potential for conflict of interest as specified in 95133(f).
 Verification services may not begin until the reporting entity certifies the emissions data report in Cal e‑GGRT.
 The notice shall include the following information:

 (1) A list of the staff who will be designated to provide verification services as a verification team, including the names of each designated staff member, the lead verifier, and all subcontractors, and a description of the roles and responsibilities each member will have during verification.